- What is it?

 - What is the prognosis for my dog?

 If you suspect your dog has a torn cruciate ligament or your veterinarian has diagnosed it, you’re not alone.
-ACL injuries are hands down the most common orthopedic injury in dogs.
+Torn ACL in dogs are hands down the most common orthopedic injury in dogs.
 In fact, it has been reported that 85% of all orthopedic injuries in dogs are some form of ACL injury.

 So what exactly does this injury in your dog entail, and what can you do about it?
 Here’s everything you need to know about ACL tears in dogs, treatment options, and how you can help your pet on the road to recovery.